 A more light weight and mobile vest for people with cystic fibrosis or related diseases who need help with airway clearance is now available for use at home or while traveling through its developer, Hill-Rom, the company announced.
 The system is based on a mobile vest created by a CF patient.

 A number of therapy systems for home airway clearance can require a generator and that the patients be seated while undergoing the treatment, requirements that impact daily activities.
-Hill-Rom notes that its Monarch Airway Clearance System has a rechargeable battery for better mobility and may be used while people go about their day.
+Hill-Rom notes that its new Monarch Airway Clearance System is the first in its line of these products to have a rechargeable battery for better mobility.
+It may be used while people go about their day.

 The airway clearance system is composed of a vest with eight inner Pulmonary Oscillating Discs (PODs) that generate kinetic energy (oscillatory movement) targeted to the lungs.
 High frequency chest wall oscillation (HFCWO) therapy helps thin the mucus, which moves up and out of the lungs, increasing airflow.
 The vest, which weighs 13 pounds (about six kilograms) and comes with a portable carrying case, is intended for patients with chronic breathing difficulties, such as cystic fibrosis.

 “I wanted to create a portable, long-lasting battery-powered device that clears the lungs so patients are free to be outside, go camping, live a fuller, higher quality of life,” Marten DeVlieger, the device’s inventor and a cystic fibrosis patient who collaborated with Hill-Rom to design the Monarch system, said in a press release.
 “It is exciting to see my vision for mobile therapy come true.”

 The Monarch system vest also incorporates a long-term evolution (LTE) or WiFi technology to keep patients wirelessly connected to their care team using a health portal designed by Hill-Rom, called VisiView.